 As luck would have it we stumbled into a wine and food festival on the streets near the wonderful Portland Art Museum.
 One vendor was preparing fresh Pacific salmon and serving it piping hot on a bed of chilled Romaine lettuce with shredded Parmigiano Reggiano cheese.
 Another was selling King Estate Pinot Gris.
 We bought them both.
 It was an unforgettable lunch in the park on a picnic table.
 So simple, so heavenly.
 I have duplicated the recipe, and even devised a few enhancements.
 Here's a video:

 The concept is similar to when you buy pan roasted fish in a restaurant.
 It is much better than planking.
 In a restaurant the chef sears a fillet of fish in a thin layer of very hot oil in a frying pan until it is golden brown and crispy on both sides.
 But this is not usually enough to cook it throughout so she puts the pan in a hot oven for a few more minutes.
 The method is called pan roasting.
 You can do this at home, but, unless you have a really strong exhaust fan, there is a good chance you will fill the house with smoke and a strong fish smell that can take days to expunge.
 The solution: Do it on your grill!
-No fishy smell in the house, and you can sear and roast all at once.
+By grilling the salmon you avoid the fishy smell in the house, and you can sear and roast all at once.
 And it is so much better than cooking on a plank.

 The first key to the plan is a well seasoned cast iron griddle or cast iron frying pan.
 I like the Lodge griddle linked above because it doesn't have grease grooves like most, so the oil stays on the flat surface.
 High heat is another key to this recipe, and cast iron is a great conductor and retainer of heat.
 If it has been used often, and has only been wiped clean and never cleaned with a scouring pad or strong detergent, it has a non-stick surface called seasoning.
 Because the flavors of fish can become embedded in seasoned cast iron, you may want to dedicate this griddle/pan to fish.
 Don't worry, you aren't being extravagant.
 You will use this recipe so often you can justify this single-tasker.
 If you don't have cast iron, a good sturdy frying pan will work.